Heufneutje/PyHeufyBot/README.md

 virtualenv is easier to work with.
 3. Once the virtualenv is activated, run `pip install -r requirements.txt`.
 4. Create a config file (or copy the example one)  and run `python app.py`.

-Will add more here as time goes on.

 RE_HeufyBot's flaws
 ===================